stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 OKRs are one piece of a bigger picture.

-OKRs are brilliant for strategy execution, however there is increasing confusion and false rumours - particularly from folks who only scratch the service when learning you things.
+OKRs are brilliant for strategy execution, however there is increasing confusion and false rumours for leaders, middle managers and frontline employees - particularly from folks who only scratch the service when trying to learn something new.

-We recommend you communicate with a bigger picture: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_
+We recommend you communicate with the bigger picture: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_

 ## OKRs don't #4

 **Don't confuse OKRs with KPIs.**

-OKRs: _one-off lifetime_, limited to only 2 to 4 objectives per month or quarter for every 500 employees
+OKRs: _one-off lifetime_, limited to only 2 to 4 objectives per quarter for every 500 employees

-KPIs: _ongoing lifetime_ and you may have 10 to 250 indicators worthy of tracking
+KPIs: _ongoing lifetime_ and you may have 10 to 250 indicators worth tracking

 When you see KPIs going off track, or when you think of new ideas for strategy or capabilities, that's when you introduce OKRs - _to get it done!_